-Audio can be a great medium to connect with your brand’s customers.
+You see, audio can be a great medium to connect with your brand’s customers and touch them emotionally.
 Therefore, it should be considered an important branding element in the overall branding mix.
 Let me try to explain this in a minute.

-How about listening to songs from your younger days, don’t they take you back to the old times and create a sense of belonging or longing.The songs just remind of the the places you used to live ,and sometimes the memory can be so strong & vivid causing a wave of strong nostalgia, all triggered by an audio that you deeply associate with in your mind.
+How about listening to songs from the past, don’t they take you back to the old times and create a sense of belonging or longing.The songs can remind you of the the places or people.
+Sometimes, the memory can be so strong & vivid causing a wave of strong nostalgia, all triggered by an audio that you deeply associate with in your mind.

-The point of sharing these examples is that Audio has an incredible impact on us.
+The point of sharing these examples is that audio has an incredible impact on us.
 Often, we don’t realize it.
-If you are not convinced, then you probably need to spend some time with a musician.
-There is a different level of aestheticism about all things audio.
-After all, sound or voice is the first form of real communication among humans before they learnt writing the sounds or drawing them in a form of a language.
+If you are not convinced, then you probably need to spend some time with a good musician.
+There is a different level of aestheticism about all things audio and they will explain.
+After all, sound or voice was the first form of real communication among humans before they learnt writing the sounds or drawing them in a form of a language.

 Branding based on taste or touch is good for some categories of products and it can be a strong branding element.
 However, there is a problem here.
 A customer has to take an action i.e she has to get in contact with the brand.
 In other words, the customer has to experience when already present in the environment i.e the restaurant etc.